 2. How to improve brain memory

-A complementary yet opposite aspect is that, when we are nervous, memory works very poorly, confusing almost everything.
-It is important to discuss certain topics with as much calmness as possible, because otherwise, objective information starts to become confused, and there is no human way to reason or understand the emotions.
+A complementary yet opposite aspect is that, when we are nervous, memory works poorly, confusing almost everything.
+It is important to discuss specific topics with as much calmness as possible, because otherwise, objective information starts to become confused, and there is no human way to reason or understand the emotions.

 It seems as if the resources of the memory manager were not free it would not work adequately.